GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 - There is a new Cloud Storage Bucket with the sample video files.
 - There is an Object table that makes the sample video files available in BigQuery.
+- There are *14* rows in the newly created Object table.

 ### Learning Resources